darekkay/a11y-contrast/README.md

 ## Color palette format

-This tool handles flat or nested JSON files with color grades between 0 and 100.
+This tool handles flat or nested JSON files.
+Any consistent grading system is supported.

 - Flat JSON: